google/openhtf/README.md

 whether that be a DUT itself or a piece of test equipment.
 OpenHTF comes packaged with a growing collection of useful plugs, but supports the creation of custom plugs as well.

+## Using OpenHTF
+The fastest way to get started is to take a look in the `example/` directory, where you'll find sample test scripts and plugs.
+In addition, many of OpenHTF's modules are fairly well documented inline through the use of docstrings.